Woman fighting to keep emotional support monkeys

 During Monday’s city council meeting, McBride-Teahan defended her monkeys.

 “They are not dangerous animals.
 They are trained.
 They assist me.
-I have PTSD because of something that happened to me, a very bad thing that happened to me a long time ago,” said McBride-Teahan.
+I have PTSD because of something that happened to me, a very bad thing that happened to me a long time ago,” McBride-Teahan said.

 McBride-Teahan is scheduled to appear in court in November.